 Interviews with teachers

-Schools that either are a Language Hub or are working with a Language Hub may be asked to facilitate an interview with a language teacher at their school.
+Schools that either are a SLN or are working with an SLN may be asked to facilitate an interview with a language teacher at their school.
 This is likely to be a departmental head/lead.
-The interview will be about 45-60 minutes long, and will take place between April-June, the exact time to be determined in consultation with schools/teachers, so that we can find a time that works best for you.
-Interview topics will include your experiences of the Language Hub initiative to date, choices and decisions made about the languages offered by the school, and pedagogical approaches, any experience of Language Assistants; staff retention and recruitment and funding issues; the quality and usefulness of CPD; pupil enthusiasm and engagement, and parent/carer support.
-In schools delivering a Language Hub, we would like to request support with identifying a lead teacher at one of the Hub’s partner schools who might be interested in participating in a teacher interview.
+The interview will be about 45-60 minutes long; the exact time and date to be determined in consultation with schools/teachers, so that we can find a time that works best for you.
+Interview topics will include your experiences of the SLN, NPP and LEO initiative to date, choices and decisions made about the languages offered by the school, and pedagogical approaches, any experience of Language Assistants; the quality and usefulness of CPD; pupil enthusiasm and engagement, and parent/carer support.
+In SLN schools, we would like to request support with identifying a lead teacher at one of the network schools who might be interested in participating in a teacher interview.

 Case studies

-Schools that either are a Language Hub or are working with a Language Hub may be invited to become a case study.
+Schools that are leading an SLN may be invited to become a case study.
 For the case study element, we would like to carry out a two-day visit to your school.
-We may ask your school to be a case study for one year only or for two or three years.
-If we ask your school to be a case study for several years, we would carry out one visit in each school year.
-The aim of the visits is to understand how your Language Hub, and language teaching more broadly, works at your school; or how your school engages with your local Language Hub.
+The aim of the visits is to understand how your SLN, NPP, and language teaching more broadly, works at your school; or how your school engages with your SLN.
 We will not be evaluating or judging any aspects of teaching and learning in any way.
-The aim is to understand what the Language Hubs, and language teaching more generally, look like in different schools.
+The aim is to understand what the SLNs/NPPs, and language teaching more generally, look like in different schools.

-The visits would take place in April-June, the exact time to be determined in consultation with your school, so that we can find a time that works best for you.
-As part of the visit, we would like to interview the language department lead and a language assistant (if relevant), observe two language lessons, and conduct two focus groups of 4-6 students, one with those who have not yet made GCSE choices, and one with those who have.
+The exact time of the visits will be determined in consultation with your school, so that we can find a time that works best for you.
+As part of the visit, we would like to interview the language department lead and a language assistant (if relevant), observe two language lessons, and conduct two focus groups of 4-6 students, one with those who have not yet made GCSE choices, and, if possible, two with those who have (either some who are continuing with languages, or who are not or a mix).
 All researchers will have enhanced DBS clearance.
 The evaluation team will be as flexible as possible, to fit around your schools’ needs and cause as little disruption as possible.
-We would also be interested in reaching out to two of your school’s feeder primaries to ask if we could interview any language teachers or senior leaders about their language teaching and would be grateful for any advice you may have on which schools to contact.
+We would also be interested in reaching out to one of your school’s primaries if involved in the SLN to ask if we could interview any language teachers or senior leaders about their language teaching and would be grateful for any advice you may have on which schools to contact.

 What happens to the information I share?